 It takes guts to follow your passion—your calling—or whatever you want to label that which, in your heart of hearts, you know you must do with your life.
-It takes, even more, to do it on your own and especially when your vocation doesn’t fall neatly within traditional parameters.
-It is, therefore, worth paying attention when you stumble across someone who is doing all of those things and is willing to give you an honest look at some of the inner-workings.
-Claudio Pagelli has been crafting and repairing guitars since the late 70’s.
-Currently, he and partners Claudia and Eliya Maria build instruments that are just as beautiful as they are thought-provoking.
+It takes, even more to do it on your own and especially when your vocation doesn’t fall neatly within traditional parameters.
+Therefore, it is worth paying attention when you stumble across someone who is doing all of those things and is willing to give you an honest look at some of the inner-workings.
+Claudio Pagelli has been crafting and repairing guitars since the late ’70s.
+Currently, he and partners Claudia and Eliya Maria build instruments that are just as beautiful as thought-provoking.
 Claudio has graciously taken the time to tell us a little more about his endeavors, and you should take note.

 Guitar Connoisseur: What first inspired your non-traditional approach?

-Claudio Pagelli: I guess it was our local guitar hero that has cut the two horns off his ‘Strat; I was 13 years old when I realized that guitars can be done different (laughs).
+Claudio Pagelli: I guess it was our local guitar hero who has cut the two horns off his ‘Strat; I was 13 years then, and I realized that guitars could be done differently (laughs).

-GC: Have you found, over the course of your career, that it is necessary to explain and convince people of your creative vision in order to sell them on your guitars themselves?
+GC: Have you found, over the course of your career, that it is necessary to explain and convince people of your creative vision to sell them on your guitars themselves?

 CP: I don’t convince anybody—it’s speaking for itself!
 Love it or hate it (laughs).
-Of course, some designs, like the one we licensed to Eastman, is based on an ergonomic idea and those things need to be explained.
+Of course, some designs, like the one we licensed to Eastman, are based on an ergonomic idea, and those things need to be explained.

 GC: How long did it take for you to develop a following?
 What do your customers like most about your guitars?

 CP: I’m still developing the followers.
-It’s a hard business to make a living, and when you are weird it’s even harder (laughs).
-But, I guess with the Internet, the things are spreading, and now we have people from all over the world that love our stuff.
-We have thousands of visitors every month on our site.
+It’s a hard business to make a living, and when you are weird, it’s even harder (laughs).
+But, I guess with the Internet, things are spreading, and now we have people from all over the world that loves our stuff.
+We have thousands of visitors every month to our site.
 I guess 99% are guitar makers and the industry.
 Our customers like the uniqueness, the sound, playability, and many turned into friends.
-Most of them are open minded people.
+Most of them are open-minded people.

-CP: I guess the Europeans are a little bit more open regarding design, but just a little bit.
+CP: I guess the Europeans are a little more open regarding design, but just slightly.
 There are some builders over here that are trying to break out of the traditional corset.
-I guess there, we had an influence.
+I guess there; we had an influence.

-CP: The golden fretless bass was a thing that was just way out of everything (and influenced many bass makers), the Louis Christ archtop, the avantair with built in airfx, the splashbass, the jazzability guitars, the vieng model bass/guitar, recently the convertible—gosh, nearly all we built (laughs).
+CP: The golden fretless bass was a thing that was just way out of everything (and influenced many bass makers), the Louis Christ archtop, the avantair with built-in airfx, the splashbass, the jazzability guitars, the Vieng model bass/guitar, recently the convertible—gosh, nearly all we built (laughs).
 I guess the strangest are the ones we are making for ourselves—for showing at fairs—there we have no boundaries.
-Currently, I’m working on a radical bass and also on a project that I can’t speak at the moment—you will see it when finished (laughs).

 GC: What lead to your work with Cort and the development of the Cort/Pagelli model?
 Were there certain constraints that you had to work within?

-CP: They have seen a model we made and asked us to license that; unfortunately, they never made it exactly like we wanted.
+CP: They have seen a model we made and asked us to license that; unfortunately, they never made it exactly as we wanted.
 That was the reason we stopped our relationship.